Pre-Foreclosureand How to Stop the Bank From Actually Foreclosing on Your House

 What is Pre-Forclosure?

-Pre-foreclosure on a home is timeframe just before the house goes to auction.
-How long is pre-foreclosure?
-Here in Texas, the banks are required to file the foreclosure at least 21 days before the date of the auction (which is held on the first Tuesday of each month).
-The preforeclosure period is the time between when the bank files the paperwork and day of the auction.
-Although, some refer to it as pre-foreclosure as soon as the mortgage payments are 30, 60, or 90 days late.
+Pre-foreclosure refers to the period of time between when the bank files the initial foreclosure paperwork and the day of the auction.
+Here in Texas, banks are required to file foreclosure at least 21 days before the date of the auction (which takes place on the first Tuesday of each month.)
+Note, however, that some will refer to a home being ‘in pre-foreclosure’ as soon as the mortgage payments are 30, 60, or 90 days late.

 How Does a Foreclosure Affect Me?

-It is probably the worst thing that can happen to your credit.
-It will significantly drop your credit score, but will also appear as a red flag anytime you try to apply for credit of any kind.
+Foreclosure is probably the worst thing that can happen to your credit.
+Besides slashing your existing credit score, it will also appear as a red flag anytime you try to apply for credit of any kind in the future.
 This doesn’t just mean credit cards and new houses.
-A foreclosure on your credit can keep you from even getting an apartment or a car.
-And it stays there for seven years!
+A foreclosure on your credit can even keep you from getting an apartment or a car—and it stays there for seven years.

-Aside from your credit, the affects of foreclosure can be devastating to you and your family.
-You will lose your home.
-And not just lose it, you will be kicked out with no regard to what you’re going to do or where you’re going to go.
+But it’s not just your credit.
+The effects of foreclosure can be devastating to you and your family.
+You will lose your home, and unfortunately, the bank isn’t all that concerned with what you’re going to do next or where you’re going to live.

 What Can I Do to Stop a Foreclosure in Texas?